 27. It is not necessary - and indeed would be inappropriate at this stage - to go into the substance of the conflict over Article VI of the NPT.
 However, the fact of that conflict is public knowledge, to which the Court need not be blind.
 Thus, for instance, the "New Agenda" Coalition, which currently comprises Brazil, Egypt, Ireland, Mexico, New Zealand and South Africa, has, at least since 2013, condemned the failure by all State parties, particularly the nuclear-weapon States, to comply with the obligation to pursue in good faith and bring to a conclusion negotiations leading to nuclear disarmament in all its aspects under strict and effective international control.
-A 2014 Working Paper stated that it was "not acceptable" that the nuclear-weapon States the humanitarian impact of nuclear weapons, the follow-up process to the High-Level Meeting of the General Assembly on Nuclear Disarmament, or the Open-Ended Working Group on taking forward nuclear disarmament negotiations".
+A 2014 Working Paper stated that it was "not acceptable" that the nuclear-weapon States

+"have refused to engage in or support meaningful discussions about the humanitarian impact of nuclear weapons, the follow-up process to the high-level meeting of the General Assembly on nuclear disarmament, or the Open-ended Working Group on taking forward nuclear disarmament negotiations".